Kalmar Nyckel Foundation

 Preserving and promoting the cultural and maritime heritage of Delaware and the Delaware Valley for the education and enrichment of all.

-$37,095 raised from 319 donors
+$83,968 raised from 497 donors

-$25,000 goal
+$35,000 goal

-• Field Trips on our ship and shore: We offer unforgettable hands-on and virtual programs with a special focus on schools for underserved children and youth.
+• Field Trips on our ship and shore: We offer unforgettable hands-on programs with a special focus on schools for underserved children and youth.
 Students explore Delaware history, STEM concepts, teamwork, communication skills, and more!

 • Classroom Programs: Our education teams visit schools to teach economic lessons about trade and scarcity, as well as Delaware's maritime Underground Railroad history.